isomerpages/gb-assist/pages/solutionrepo/solution2290.md

 ---
-title: HRSS with WhyzeHR - Package ( 16 - 30 Employees )
+title: 1.
+E-Payments Made Easy
-permalink: /productivity-solutions-grant/solutionrepo/solution176
+permalink: /productivity-solutions-grant/solutionrepo/solution2290
 ---

 #### Description

-Business Process Review of HR process, outsourcing of HR administrative support and outsourcing of payroll processing with Employee Self-Service system.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Ark_Services_Pte_Ltd_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-T08GB0032G-01-CRS-N-0046053' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria